PowerQuest 0.18.12

 • Autocomplete is limited to certain things, mainly QuestObjects.
 So it's not as nice as you'll get in a real IDE

-Next up, have a look at the PowerQuest API page, which explains the different objects and functions you can use.
+Or: Dive further into scripting on the PowerQuest API page, which explains the different objects and functions you can use.